JoseJX/analogue-pocket-patches/README.md

 ## Wizardry III - Diamond no Kishi

 This patch converts `Wizardry III - Diamond no Kishi (J)` to the `.pocket` format.

+It is compatible with the [English translation patch](https://www.romhacking.net/translations/54/).
+Note that the name of the game is incorrect (Wizardry II instead of III, but this is the right patch).
+Also, note that you must use the `switches` option to enable the translation on first startup.

 ROM MD5: `e81e4977a1380a6a0bac49bfd9e04671`